Why The Big Fat Tip Was Created:

 Welcome to The Big Fat Tip

-There I was: depressed, stuck, and numb.
-My talents were being under-utilized, and although I was “crushing it” at work – consistently surpassing all of my goals – I felt unappreciated and devalued.
-Promotional opportunities vanished, and my career seemed to have come to a grinding halt.
-I realized I was wasting my life in time-sucking, soul-crushing meetings talking about things I no longer cared about with people who did not value me and my contributions.
-I thought my life had become incredibly boring with no real purpose, too.
-I was losing interest in just about everything.
-I was in a funk – stuck in the trough of disillusionment.
 So, I quit my stable and secure (19-year) career at GEICO for a job at a small company with an elevated title and a little more pay.
-That major move didn’t change my outlook on life.
-Instead, I found myself in a similar situation – feeling depressed and stuck.
+That significant move didn’t change my outlook on life.
+Instead, I found myself in a similar situation—feeling depressed and stuck.
 I did not like working there.
-That’s ok – they decided they did not like me working there, either.
-I was suddenly let go; a perfect way to enjoy Christmas in 2018.
+That’s okay—they decided they did not like me working there, either.
+I was suddenly let go, a perfect way to enjoy Christmas in 2018.

 Being fired was the catalyst I needed.
 I decided to change my life drastically.
-I would take control of it, give it more meaning and make real connections with people.
+I would take control of it, give it more meaning, and make real connections with people.
 I founded a company to help people think creatively, laugh, and build stronger bonds with others.
 I was determined to be that philanthropist who handed out surprise $1,000 tips, too.
 Being unemployed and plowing my life’s savings into launching a new business wasn’t exactly the best time to start handing out money to strangers.
-Still, I wasn’t going to let a lack of money prevent me from giving away money.
+Still, I wouldn’t let a lack of money prevent me from giving away money.
 It was a simple hurdle.
 Every problem has at least one solution, right?

 I started thinking about other ways to make this work.
 I thought maybe, just maybe, I could convince some friends to donate to the cause.
-And maybe I could convince the Internal Revenue Service to buy in on the idea so foundations, companies, and large corporate sponsors could make significant donations and get a tax write-off, too.
-I paid for all of the legal fees and paperwork, enlisted the help of some smart people, and on July 11, 2019, it was approved!
+And maybe I could persuade the Internal Revenue Service to buy in on the idea so foundations, companies, and large corporate sponsors could make significant donations and get a tax write-off, too.
+I paid for all of the legal fees and paperwork, enlisted the help of some intelligent people, and on July 11, 2019, it was approved!
 The United States Patent and Trademark Office granted an official registered trademark for THE BIG FAT TIP one year later.
-So here we are: Welcome to The Big Fat Tip® official 501(c)(3) website!
+So here we are.
+Welcome to The Big Fat Tip® official 501(c)(3) website!

 We need your support to keep it going.
 There are many easy ways you can generate money for this cause besides your direct donations on this site:

-2) Create a Facebook birthday fundraiser.
+1) Create a Facebook birthday fundraiser.

-3) Ask your company to match your donation.
+2) Ask your company to match your donation.

-5) Encourage your friends, family, employers, and foundations to donate.
+3) Encourage your friends, family, employers, and foundations to donate.

-6) Share our information on your social media channels.
+4) Share our information on your social media channels.

 With your help, we can surprise more hard-working people and spread a little more joy all over the United States.
 Let’s recognize and support those in the U.S. service industry by showing our deep appreciation for what they do for us and our local economies.
 But more importantly, let’s push out positive energy through these surprises – lifting those around us and giving them hope.
-All of the recipients have different stories, but the one thing they all have in common is the strong, positive emotions they feel from these surprise random acts of kindness and their commitment to passing that on to someone else.
+All of the recipients have different stories, but the one thing they all have in common is the strong and positive emotions they feel from these surprise random acts of kindness and their commitment to passing that on to someone else.
 You can be the driving force pushing that positive energy out into the world.

 Deedre Daniel, Founder of The Big Fat Tip® and The Interesting Conversations Company®